N4SJAMK/challenge_factory_2015/README.md

 Questions?

   * No Money no honey?
-Yes there is only ECT:s
+  * Do I get any ECTs ?
+Yes of course!

 Contact: